Athlumney Castle

 Athlumney Castle (Caisleán Áth Luimnigh) is a tower house and fortified house and a National Monument in Navan, Ireland.

-This site remains accessible to the public.
-You'll need to place a deposit at the nearby B&B to enter, and you'll be given a key to access the site.
+The site remains accessible to the public; to enter, visitors need to place a deposit at the nearby B&B and receive a key.

 Location

 Athlumney Castle is located on Convent Road, to the southeast of Navan town centre, east of the Boyne.

 History

 Athlumney overlooks a key strategic point, where the Leinster Blackwater drains into the Boyne.
 The place name derives from the Irish for "Loman's ford", referring to Lommán of Trim.
 Archaeological digs uncovered an Early Christian souterrain.

 The motte at Athlumney was built in the years after 1172 when Hugh de Lacy, Lord of Meath granted the title of Baron Skryne to his ally Adam de Feypo; he in turn granted Athlumney to a relative Amauri de Feipo, who built the motte.

 The older part of Athlumney Castle is a tower house which was built in the 15th century.

 The newer part of the castle is a Tudor-style fortified house attached to the tower.
 This was built in the late 16th century or early 17th century.
 It had large corridors and its ground floor kitchen provided heat for the first floor rooms where the Lord lived.
 The doorway is cut limestone and there is an oriel window on its eastern wall.

 In 1649 during Oliver Cromwell's Siege of Drogheda, the Maguire (Mac Uidhir) who held Athlumney Castle burned it down to prevent Cromwell taking possession of it.

 The last Lord of Athlumney was Sir Launcelot Dowdall.
 The Dowdalls lost their land during the Cromwellian Plantation and got it back under Charles II.
 They backed the Catholic James II and Launcelot Dowdall was High Sheriff of Meath in 1686.
 After James' defeat at the Battle of the Boyne (which took place just 19 km / 12 mi from Athlumney Castle), Dowdall left for France and supposedly burned the castle down again.

 The property later belonged to the Somerville family of Kentstown who took the title of Baron Athlumney.